mattycoles/STIRFuturesFlyDisplay/README.md

 Date (26/10/2022 09:10)

-SoFF3	(data value int for fly of fly)
+SoFF3	(data value int for Spread of fly of fly)

-SoFS3	(data value int for spread of fly)
+SoFS3	(data value int for Spread of spread of fly)

 Contract	(contract name i.e. SR3 SEP22)